 Additional screening recommendations that you can ask your doctor about include:

-- Hypertension, also called high blood pressure
+- Blood pressure testing to detect hypertension, also called high blood pressure